typesoft/container-ioc/README.md

 ```

-### Future:

-It's just a very basic version.
-I'm going to add more functionality to meet common use cases, such as ability
-to mark injections in constructor with types for typescript projects and more handy API.

 ### Contribution:
-If you want to help feel free to submit a bug or a feature request.
+Feel free to submit a bug or a feature request.
-Also leave a comment under the issue you'd like to work on.
+Or pick an issue from [here](https://github.com/thohoh/container-ioc/issues) and leave a comment with your proposal.

 see [CONTRIBUTION.md](CONTRIBUTION.md)